The Role of the Knights Templar in Establishing Medieval Trade Routes

 In 1307, King Philip IV of France, deeply indebted to the Templars and wary of their power, arrested hundreds of Templars on charges of heresy.
 Pope Clement V, under pressure, disbanded the order in 1312.
 Their assets were transferred to the Hospitallers or seized by monarchs.
 The trade network they built did not vanish overnight—many commanderies were repurposed—but the loss of the Templars' unified, cross-border infrastructure was keenly felt.
 The routes they once guarded became more dangerous, and trade shifted toward Italian city-states like Venice and Genoa, which adopted some Templar practices.

-Nevertheless, the legacy endured.
+Despite their abrupt end, the Templars left an indelible mark on the organization of international trade.
 The Italian bankers of the Renaissance (such as the Medici) built upon Templar innovations: letters of credit, double-entry bookkeeping, and branch banking.
 The concept of an international organization dedicated to facilitating trade—immune to local interference—foreshadowed later multinational corporations and even the modern concept of neutral trade corridors.

 For further reading on the Templars' financial legacy, see Britannica's overview of the Knights Templar.